tsilva/curriculum-vitae/README.md

 - **Client:** Microsoft (through Hive Solutions)
 - **Technologies:** C#, CoreCLR, ASP.NET, Docker, Frontdoor

-App Middleware Partners is a section of Microsoft's Windows Dev Center that serves as a directory where Microsoft partners can advertise their middleware solutions.
+App Middleware Partners is a section of Microsoft's Windows Dev Center that serves as a directory for Microsoft partners to showcase their middleware solutions.

-In this project I handled communication with stakeholders, coordinated project design and development, and performed core development tasks.
-The most challenging part of this project was actually the social aspect.
-There was a lot of red tape to cut through in order to get hold of the required information to be able to integrate and deploy within the existing Microsoft infrastructure.
-This project started with a lot of unknowns that had to be solved by relentless cold calling different people on the organisational branch, in order to uncover the answer to all the questions.
-The project was delivered on time and on budget, against all challenges.
+In this project, I managed stakeholder communication, coordinated the design and development, and contributed to core development tasks.
+The biggest challenge was navigating Microsoft's complex organizational structure to gather the necessary information for integration and deployment.
+This required overcoming significant bureaucratic obstacles, including extensive outreach through messaging and cold-calling across multiple levels of the organization.
+Despite these challenges, the project was successfully delivered on time and within budget.

 - [Gallery](https://photos.app.goo.gl/T13vtSmmCndfCmUZ7)
 - [Website](https://web.archive.org/web/20160401014628/https://devcenterpartners.windows.com/)